The Norwegian Academy of Science and Letters

 The Norwegian Academy of Science and Letters, founded in 1857, is a non-governmental, nationwide body which embraces all fields of science.
 Its main purpose is to support the advancement of science and scholarship in Norway.

-The Academy has approximately 900 Norwegian and foreign members.
+The Academy has 932 Norwegian and foreign members by 1 January 2024; 527 Norwegian and 405 foreign members.

 The members are divided into two sections: